shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 5

+Reviewing lessons 11: Syncing remote repos.

+**Link of the day**

+A curated list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev https://free-for.dev/

+**Quote of the day:**

+*"The value of a prototype is in the education it gives you, not in the code itself."* ― Alan Cooper

+---

 ### Day 4

 Reviewing lessons 9 and 10: Working with remote repos, working with another dev's repo.